 So, what’s the deal?
 Is the Solis espresso machine little more than a Breville knockoff?
 Well, some of you might think so, but I’m of the opinion that the Solis espresso machine’s design language is simply on-trend.

 Plus, Solis is an established Swiss manufacturer with a proven track record when it comes to releasing innovative appliances.
-Heck, Solis even was involved in the production and launch of the very first super automatic espresso machine for home use in 1985.
+Heck, Solis was even involved in the distribution of the very first super automatic espresso machine for home use in 1985.

 Long story short: These guys are legit.